 - 20 caramel candies

-- Combine all in a copper mug with ice.
+Combine all ingredients in a copper mug with ice.
 Garnish with apple slice.
-Cheers!